GA Department of Driver Services (DDS) Supports Police National Night Out

 “A large part of the DDS mission is to promote highway safety, and in turn, reduce traffic fatalities,” said DDS Commissioner Spencer R. Moore.
 “We thank all law enforcement for their partnership and for their commitment to safety for the motoring public.”

-For the second year, Team Members provided information and answered questions at the Doraville, Dekalb County, Police Department’s event on Buford Highway.
-Attendees has fun posing with the newly designed driver’s license and hearing about the new licensing process.
+For the second year, Team Members provided information and answered questions at the Doraville, DeKalb County, Police Department’s event on Buford Highway.
+Attendees have fun posing with the newly designed driver’s license and hearing about the new licensing process.